tracijo32/getting_and_cleaning_data/CodeBook.md

 # Code Book
 ## for Getting and Cleaning Data Final Assignment

+### Files in UCI HAR Dataset
+- 'features\_info.txt': Shows information about the variables used on the feature vector.
+- 'features.txt': List of all features.
+- 'activity\_labels.txt': Links the class labels with their activity name.
+- 'train/X\_train.txt': Training set.
+- 'train/y\_train.txt': Training labels.
+- 'test/X\_test.txt': Test set.
+- 'test/y\_test.txt': Test labels.
+- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.
+- 'test/subject\_test.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

 ### run_analysis.R
 #### Raw data frames from files directory UCI HAR Dataset:
 - features